sergiooncode/veterinary-medical-records/README.md

 - Iteration 3 – Wire to Real Backend Extraction API

-- Iteration 4 – Make the Structured Form Properly Editable
+- Iteration 4 – Save extracted text and structured info in DB so a user can continue reviewing a document without processing it again

 ## Architecture

 - **Frontend**: ReactJS with TypeScript and Vite for tooling
+- **Backend**: FastAPI (Python)
+- **Containerization**: Docker Compose for local development

+## Assumptions & Design Decisions

+- **Monorepo Structure**: Chose monorepo with Docker Compose for convenient local development
+- **File Storage**: Local file storage is used for development; in production, S3 or similar would be used.
+Abstraction added around storage.

 ## Development

+### Prerequisites

+- Docker and Docker Compose

 ### Setup

 - Frontend

 1. Clone the repository
-2. Run `make frontend-dev` to start all services
+2. Run `make frontend-dev` to start frontend service
 3. Access the frontend at http://localhost:3001

 - Backend
-1.
+1. Run `make backend-dev` to start backend service
+2. Check is running at http://localhost:8000

+- Run tests
+  - Backend: `make backend-test`
+  - Frontend: `make frontend-test`